foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 +++
 date = ""
-description = "This Cheat Sheet will walk you through how to discover hashtags to get your content discovered.  ​  To find Search Volume for each Hashtag, you can use Pinterest Trends." disableComments = false image = "/uploads/image1(1).jpeg" slug = "Pinterest-Hashtag-Research"
+description = "Discover hashtags to get your content discovered.  ​  To find Search Volume for each Hashtag, you can use Pinterest Trends." disableComments = false image = "/uploads/image1(1).jpeg" slug = "Pinterest-Hashtag-Research"